satori-stan/CarND-PID-Control-Project/README.md

 * Compilation on any platform (Linux, Mac, Windows)
 * Control the steering using a PID controller as taught in the lessons
-* Tune the controller's hyperparameters to drive safely around the track
+* Tune the controller's hyper parameters to drive safely around the track
 * Successfully complete at least a full lap around the track

 [image1]: ./Spreadsheet.png